andrewacashner/computing/javascript/timeline/README.md

 # Description

-In this game, players build a chronological timeline of historical events.
-Given a clue with no date, the user drags the clue onto the timeline where they think it belongs.
-If they are correct, the clue is inserted in the timeline and they get a point.
-If they are incorrect, the clue is not inserted so they can guess again, but they lose a point.
-When all clues are done, the final score is shown.
+The timeline game gives users a series of clues in random order.
+Each clue contains a historical fact and an optional image.
+Below the clues is a timeline starting with one card for "Now" with the current year.
+The user drags the clues one by one onto the timeline, slotting them in the correct place in chronological order.
+If they are correct, the card is inserted and the date is revealed.
+If not, a warning is given and they can try again.J The score increments for each correct guess, and decrements for each increment guess, but never goes below zero.
+After the last card is put into the timeline, a "game over" message shows with the final score.

-Users can select a premade timeline or upload their own in a JSON format.
+Users can select from a list of premade timelines or upload their own in JSON format, as described on the About page.
-See `about.html` for details, or look at the premade examples in the `input` directory.

 # Changelog